ibm-icpa-coffeeshop/coffeeshop-ui/README.md

 ## Local development

 This project has been developed using [Appsody](https://appsody.dev/).
 This service needs to connect to a Kafka broker, so to develop locally you must start one.
-You can do this using the providing Docker Compose file, with the following command:
+You can do this using the provided Docker Compose file, with the following command:
 ```
 docker-compose up
 ```